DIVIgor/file_organizer_GUI/README.md

 The compiled app file_organizer_gui.exe is in a dist folder.

 ### Features:
 1. The user can enter input and output paths in the fields or select them using the file explorer.
+The output path repeats the input one by default.
 2. If the user presses the 'Organize' button - the app will check:
     - if the path entered
     - if the folder: